 STREAMS application system is now available!

-Access electronic versions of the below hard copy forms through your Ohio EPA eBusiness Center account and submit electronically!
-Benefits include a much easier form and streamlined experience with prepopulated form information, field validation to ensure a complete application, one-click submission w/nothing to mail, both check and ePAY options, and fast & efficient Agency review/issuance (from 21+ days to 72 hrs when submitting via STREAMS vs. the below hard copy method).
+Access electronic versions of the General Permit NOI, NOT, NOE, Co-Permittee NOI/NOT, Individual Lot NOI/NOT and transfer forms through your Ohio EPA eBusiness Center account and submit electronically!
+Benefits include a much easier form and streamlined experience with prepopulated form information, field validation to ensure a complete application, one-click submission with no hard copies to mail, both paper check and ePAY options, and fast & efficient Agency review/issuance (from 21+ days to 72 hrs when submitting via STREAMS vs. the previous hard copy method).
 Visit DSW's Electronic Business Services website for more information, guidance, and reporting questions.